psytec1x/Gui_for_Python/README.md

-# Gui_for_Python with Chatgpt
+# A Gui_for_any_Python_Code, build with A.I. to work on Android

 How to make a gui for any Python Code with Tkinkter and then make it work on Android.

-EXAMPLE: "HackingToolsCollection" from Github
+EXAMPLE: Github Repo: "HackingToolsCollection"  (or any other)

 ASK CHATGPT: